ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/prerequisites/cli/cluster.md

 msettles@drove-13:~$
 </div>

-You safely ignore the working and error.
+You safely ignore the warning and error.
 Notice that we are no longer on tadpole, but are now on drove-13 in this example, one of our compute nodes.

 use Exit on the command line to exit the session